Standard Setting

 - Not necessarily include every sustainability factor that is relevant to a reporting company.

 The SASB Standards Application Guidance recommends that a company disclose its rationale when it omits or modifies a SASB metric.
+Companies using the SASB Standards as part of their implementation of ISSB Standards should consider the relevant ISSB application guidance.

-When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important and reviewing other SASB industry standards in which the topic is covered to ensure performance metrics are well-aligned with those commonly in use.
+When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important and reviewing other SASB industry standards in which the topic is covered to ensure that metrics are well-aligned with those commonly in use.

 -

 No. Companies are responsible for determining which SASB disclosure topics represent significant risks or opportunities for their business and which associated metrics warrant disclosure, taking the company’s business model, business strategy and relevant legal requirements into account.
-A company can make a disclosure using the SASB Standards and, in doing so, state that it has not concluded that the information is financially material.
+A company can make a disclosure using the SASB Standards and, in doing so, state that it has not concluded that the information is material.

 -